kaist-ina/BWA-MEME/README.md

 - [Citation](#citation)
 ---
 ## When to use BWA-MEME
-- Anyone who use BWA-MEM in CPU-only machine (BWA-MEME requires 38GB of memory for index at minimal mode)
+- Anyone who use BWA-MEM or BWA-MEM2 in CPU-only machine (BWA-MEME requires 38GB of memory for index at minimal mode)
 - Building high-throughput NGS alignment cluster with low cost/throughput.
 CPU-only alignment can be cheaper than using hardware acceleration (GPU, FPGA) in terms of total cost divided by alignment throughput.
 - Just add single option "-7" to deploy BWA-MEME instead of BWA-MEM2 (BWA-MEME does not change anything, except the speed).